MarkWarneke/markwarneke.github.io/_posts/2021-03-14-Query-Azure-Resources-Using-Python.md

 If not worked on constantly the complexity makes it hard to maintain and onboard new users to the codebase.

 The `Az.Cli` is a simple solution to this mess as it allows the refactoring of existing shell scripts from the Azure CLI to a Python implementation.

-The move to Python harnesses the power of a fully-fledged object-oriented scripting language with a huge open-source community and wide adoption while sticking to a well-known syntax, that enables easy onboarding and maintenance and native debugging capabilities.
+The move to Python harnesses the power of a fully-fledged object-oriented scripting language with a huge open-source community and wide adoption while sticking to a well-known syntax, that is enabling teams to onboard new team members quickly, as well as increasing the maintainability through native Python capabilities like tracing and debugging.

-As the `Az.Cli` relies on the official Python libraries of the Azure CLI, and is thus fully compatible and stays current.
+As the `Az.Cli` relies on the official Python libraries of the Azure CLI it is fully compatible and stays up-to-date.

 ## How to start